The Bull and Mouth: A Lost London Coaching Inn

 You can read more about how the Post Office quarter developed in the 19th century (and why there’s a last fragment 7 miles away!) in my blog post here.

 To make matters more complicated, there’s also a curious painted ghost sign under Smithfield’s rotunda car park.

 As tempting as it would be to imagine this was somehow part of the inn’s underground stables, sadly, I think that’s a bit far-fetched.
 It’s about half a mile from where the inn used to stand and (though it is covered) the paintwork looks pretty new to have been there since the 19th century.

 Given how popular Smithfield is as a film location, it seems more likely that it’s simply a leftover film set that’s remained behind to puzzle us curious Londoners.
 I haven’t been able to determine which film it might have related to, so if you have an idea let me know!

-As for the remaining sculpture, given that the Museum of London is moving over the next couple of years it remains to be seen what will happen to it, perhaps it will be moved inside their new galleries?
-Ideas on a postcard please!
+As for the remaining sculpture, given that the Museum of London is moving out at the end of 2022 (read about their progress in Smithfield here) it remains to be seen what will happen to it, perhaps it will be moved inside their new galleries?

 More London Inspiration